 The government can hack your smartphone

 Snowden revealed that both the NSA and its British counterpart GCHQ have the technology right now to hack into your phone.
 Once in, they are able to track your movements, intercept your calls and messages, access your home wifi network, switch on your microphone and bug you and take photographs; all without you knowing.
-The National Security Agency love Smurfs The NSA have so many different surveillance programmes that they need a good system for organising them.
-What better way to distinguish between a large scale tracking programme and an even larger scale listening operation?
+The National Security Agency love Smurfs The NSA has so many different surveillance programmes that they need a good system for organising them.
+What better way to distinguish between a large-scale tracking programme and an even larger-scale listening operation?
 Name them after Smurfs.
 Nosey Smurf has never sounded so sinister.

 The UK Government are trying to get at you via social media

 Snowden also revealed that both US and UK governments are trying to access our data via social media operators like Twitter and Facebook.
-Theyre doing this under the guise of counter-terrorism but the former NSA analyst confirmed that neither company is yet to consent to the government demands for data and information.
-GCHQ has ridiculous surveillance capabilities Not only can GCHQ hack your phone, they have the means to conceal this hack from experts.
-Snowden believes that even if you took a hacked iPhone to Apple, they wouldnt be able to trace the hack, such is the sophistication of the technology being used.
+They're doing this under the guise of counter-terrorism, but the former NSA analyst confirmed that neither company is yet to consent to the government demands for data and information.
+GCHQ has ridiculous surveillance capabilities.
+Not only can GCHQ hack your phone, but they also have the means to conceal this hack from experts.
+Snowden believes that even if you took a hacked iPhone to Apple, they wouldn't be able to trace the hack, such is the sophistication of the technology being used.

 Edward Snowden is a former National Security Agency analyst.
 He started his career working for security sub-contractors before being employed directly by the agency.
 He dropped out of college prior to this.
-He worked on a number of projects for the government before stealing 1.7 million classified documents and giving them to over 200,000 national journalists including Glenn Greenwald of The Guardian who received a Pulitzer Prize for his coverage.
+He worked on a number of projects for the government before stealing 1.7 million classified documents and giving them to over 200,000 national journalists, including Glenn Greenwald of The Guardian, who received a Pulitzer Prize for his coverage.
 He then fled America to Hong Kong and was offered asylum in Russia.
 He currently lives in Moscow, where he cannot be extradited back to the states.
-Early in his career, Snowden joined US special forces, but was discharged without completing any training.
-Image credit - Wiki Commons
+Early in his career, Snowden joined US special forces but was discharged without completing any training.